 Repeated bouts of cholecystitis result in adhesion of the gallbladder to the small bowel (usually duodenum) with eventual fistula formation and passage of gallstones into the lumen.
 The most common site of entry by erosion is thought to be to the duodenum 7.
 Small stones presumably pass without incidence.
-However, large cholesterol stones can become impacted typically at the ileocaecal valve 6.
+However, large cholesterol stones can become impacted typically at the ileocecal valve 6.
 As such, gallstone ileus is a mechanical small bowel obstruction.
+Ileus is a misnomer as the term ileus is usually used to describe a functional, rather than, mechanical obstruction.

 Most frequently, stones become impacted in the distal ileum, although they may become lodged at other locations 5:

 - terminal ileum: most common

 - proximal ileum

 - duodenum/stomach: leading to gastric outlet obstruction (Bouveret syndrome)

-Classically the findings on abdominal radiographs are a small bowel obstruction, gas within the biliary tree and a gallstone (usually in the right iliac fossa): Rigler's triad.
+Classically the findings on abdominal radiographs are that of small bowel obstruction, gas within the biliary tree, and a gallstone (usually in the right iliac fossa): Rigler triad.

 Treatment and prognosis

 Due to the demographics of the population affected (elderly), this condition continues to have high mortality (12-30%) 1-2,7.

 Surgery is definitive, with the removal of the stone (enterolithotomy) and repair of the choledochoenteric fistula, accompanied by a cholecystectomy.

-The differential is that of each component of Rigler's triad:
+The differential is that of each component of Rigler triad:

 - 1. Lassandro F, Romano S, Ragozzino A et-al. Role of helical CT in diagnosis of gallstone ileus and related conditions.
 AJR Am J Roentgenol.
 2005;185 (5): 1159-65. doi:10.2214/AJR.04.1371 - Pubmed citation